Deathbringer98/QR-CODE-Generator-App/README.md

 2. **Extract the RAR File**

-   Extract the contents of the `QR_CODE_Generator_App.rar` file to a convenient location on your computer.
+   Extract the contents of the `QR_CODE_Generator.rar` file to a convenient location on your computer.

 3. **Run the Application**